 Before you go, see our São Paulo Travel Guide.

 Salvador may be a little less chaotic than Brazil’s bigger cities but it’s every bit as exciting.
-Renowned for its vibrant arts and music festivals, the streets of Salvador are constantly filled with the sounds of drumming and the smells of colonial-era snacks.
-Once the first slave port in the Americas, it’s now a hub for Afro-Brazilian culture.
+Renowned for its vibrant arts and music festivals, the streets of Salvador are constantly filled with the sounds of drumming and the smells of delicious street food.
+Once the first slave port in the Americas, it’s now a hub of Afro-Brazilian culture.
 Spend your time here wandering the streets, sipping on fresh coconut juice while you admire the colonial architecture and public capoeira sessions (a cross between martial arts and dancing).

 Further afield: Take a day trip up the coast to Praia do Forte, where you can spend a few hours browsing in the boutiques, lunching by the shore and seeing Project TAMAR’s protected sea turtles.

-Located right the middle of the Amazon, most travellers come to Manaus to plan their treks and boat trips into the rainforest.
-But the city itself has plenty going for it too.
+Located right in the middle of the Amazon, most travellers come to Manaus to plan their treks and boat trips into the rainforest.
+But the city itself has plenty going on too.
 Probably the most impressive of all Manaus’ sights is the imposing opera house, The Amazon Theatre, where you can hear the Amazonas Philharmonic Orchestra play.
 Manaus also has lots of bright and busy markets selling everything from Amazonian handicrafts to fresh fish.
-Due to its status as a free trade zone, prices are much lower than normal, so it’s a good place to pick up souvenirs.
+Due to its status as a free trade zone, prices are low so it’s a good place to pick up souvenirs.

-Further afield: Before you head off into the jungle, take a day to visit the Encontro das Águas (meaning ‘The meeting of waters’).
-Just 20km (12 miles) downriver from Manaus, the dark water of the Rio Negro meets the light water of the Rio Solimões.
+Further afield: Before you head off into the jungle, take a day to visit Encontro das Águas (meaning ‘The meeting of waters’).
+Just 20km (12 miles) downriver from Manaus, this is where the dark water of the Rio Negro meets the light water of the Rio Solimões.
 Because of differences in flow and temperature, they don’t mix for several kilometres, but flow side by side instead.

 It’s all about the beaches, bars and buggy rides in sunny Natal.
 The city is surrounded by huge sand dunes, up to 9m (30ft) tall – careering over one of these on a dune buggy is an essential part of any adrenaline junkie’s visit.
 Those who prefer lying on sand rather than bouncing over it will love relaxing at the clean and quiet beaches of the Rio Grande do Norte.
 There are also plenty of sports on offer here – the surfing is great and kite-surfing is very popular among the locals too.
 Spend your nights in the friendly restaurants and bars of Alto de Ponta Negra, which really get going after midnight.